Highway 11

 modeling.
 I went back to school and graduated from the University of California,

-Irvine, with a degree in Drama.
+in Drama.
 I performed in Sweet Charity at the Westminster Playhouse with two retired Las

-dresses for years onstage before retiring to the stages of Los Angeles.
+retiring to the stages of Los Angeles.
 They taught me a

-lot about dance, as they were more expert than me and instructed me to just
+lot about dance, as they were more expert than

 “Sell it.”